Rhune-hub/EPAMLabTasks/README.md

 3) Add module that can write down on page game result (1st win, 2nd win or draw)​

 4) Push code to repo “TicTacToe”

+# EPAMLabTask 10

+1) Add to html page table with header and some rows​

+2) Add to header event listener to implement sorting functionality across the table data (alphabetical)​

+3) Add to cells user interaction feature (click and edit text)​

+4) Push code to repo “table”